Remember that Mindfulness is being fully present, experiencing every moment with ease and without judgment.

 This is an activity that may be tedious for most people.
-What a hazard!
 So it’s usually done in autopilot mode, letting your mind wander off, or turning your attention to other things.
 Instead, take this opportunity to experience it.
 Feel the water running through your hands, feel the temperature, the texture of the sponge.
-Really place your attention on the motions of your hands as you clean the dishes.
+Place your attention on the motions of your hands as you clean the dishes.
 Enjoy the moment, the experience.

 Brushing Your Teeth: